The Rights of Transgender People in Washington State

 Although many of the courts addressing the issue confuse sexual orientation with gender identity or expression, it is clear that transgender people are a “particular social group” entitled to the protection of asylum laws.

-To qualify for asylum in the U.S. on these grounds, a person must show that they are transgender, that they faced persecution at home because they are transgender, and that their government either persecuted them or refused to do anything to protect them from persecution by others.
+To qualify for asylum in the U.S. on these grounds, a person must show that they are transgender, that they suffered past persecution in their home country, or have a well-founded fear of future persecution if they were to return home, because they are transgender, and that their government either persecuted them or refused to do anything to protect them from persecution by others.

 Terminology used to discuss gender expression and identity varies within transgender communities and has changed over time.
 To respect every individual’s right to self-identify as they choose, the term(s) preferred by an individual should always be used.
 For clarity, here is a general list of common words and phrases used in this guide and elsewhere: